SASE-Labs-2021/hugo-portfolio-guide/README.md

 # Motivation

 Having a personal website makes you stand out in the sea of other online applications.
 It's a way to introduce yourself and control your image to employers online.
-It's a convient way to host a blog, your résumé, and a portfolio.
+It's a convenient way to host a blog, your résumé, and a portfolio.

 # How

 - [Hugo](https://gohugo.io/), a static site generator.
 It takes a chosen theme and your text files and creates the HTML, CSS, and JavaScript files needed to make a nice-looking website.
-- [GitHub Pages](https://pages.github.com/), a service that allows you to host a website and it's source files for free.
+- [GitHub Pages](https://pages.github.com/), a service that allows you to host a website and its source files for free.

 # Why...